Loading organizations...

 Key people at Philtro.

-Philtro was founded by Paul Singh (Founder/CEO).
+Philtro was founded in 2009 by Paul Singh (Founder/CEO).

-Philtro was founded by Paul Singh (Founder/CEO).
+Philtro was founded in 2009 by Paul Singh (Founder/CEO).

 No company or investment firm named Philtro appears in available records or search results.
 The closest match is Carolina Filters, Inc. (CFI), a filtration products and services provider founded in 1968 and headquartered in Sumter, South Carolina.[1]
 CFI offers mission-critical filtration solutions across three divisions: Carolina PEC (specialized cleaning and testing for industrial processes), Carolina IAQ (indoor air quality services like filter service and duct cleaning), and Carolina Filter Supply (distribution of air, liquid filters, housings, and custom kitting), serving industrial and commercial customers nationwide.[1]